 Exercise can help you sleep better, and good sleep can help you exercise better.
 It's the great circle of life.
-Fitness app, niix.fit tells us how to get the most out of exercising, with a view to helping you sleep better.
+Fitness app, niix.fit tells us how to get the most out of exercising, with a view to help you sleep better.

-Does exercising at night keep you awake?
+Will exercising at night keep me awake?

 As with coffee, some people can drink a mug before bed and not feel the effects at all, nodding off easily.
-However, as a rule of thumb, night time coffee overload or a high-intensity cardio or strength workout right before bed is not encouraged if you have experienced difficulty sleeping post-workout.
+However, as a rule of thumb, nighttime coffee overload or a high-intensity cardio or strength workout right before bed is not encouraged if you have experienced difficulty sleeping post-workout.

-If this is you, you should at the very least, give your body one hour post exercise to wind down and re-fuel before sleeping.
-Exercise after all, raises your body temperature, triggers cortisol production, increases your heart rate, which in turn releases endorphins and can often leave us feeling energised.
+If this is you, you should at the very least, give your body one-hour post-exercise to wind down and refuel before sleeping.
+Exercise, after all, raises your body temperature, triggers cortisol production, increases your heart rate, which in turn releases endorphins and can often leave us feeling energised.

 Yes.
-After a good few hours of lying in the same position it is important when you wake to give your body a good stretch.
+After a good few hours of lying in the same position, it is important when you wake to give your body a good stretch.
 Stretching is your body's way of getting your circulation going and encouraging flexibility and mobility through your muscles, joints and to the brain.

-Morning stretches can help counteract the negative postural positions we tend develop during our day (slouching in front of our laptops which results in tight chest muscles, long spinal extensor muscles and shortened hamstrings and hip flexors).
+Morning stretches can help counteract the negative postural positions we tend to develop during our day (slouching in front of our laptops which results in tight chest muscles, long spinal extensor muscles and shortened hamstrings and hip flexors).
 Following a short morning stretch ritual can leave you feeling more energised and mobile as you head into the rest of your day.

 Does sleep affect your running?

 Lack of sleep over extended periods, however, can affect your immune system while causing substantial hormonal imbalances, causing fatigue.
 This can ultimately negatively affect your running performance.
 Lack of sleep can also affect a person's ability to regulate their body temperature while running.
-The body’s ability to produces sweat to cool us down while we exercise can be hindered if not functioning correctly, causing tiredness, dizziness and leave you feeling very lethargic.
-Having a consistent sleep schedule (the same bed time and wake up time) each day can positively affect your running performance providing you are getting enough sleep (as near to eight hours as possible).
+The body’s ability to produce sweat to cool us down while we exercise can be hindered if not functioning correctly, causing tiredness, dizziness and leaving you feeling very lethargic.
+Having a consistent sleep schedule (the same bedtime and wake up time) each day can positively affect your running performance providing you are getting enough sleep (as near to eight hours as possible).
 Having said that, a few days of broken sleep is unlikely to affect your overall performance.

 How much sleep should a runner get?

 The physical stress of running means you should seek more sleep than someone who does little physical activity.
 This is because your body needs to recover from the strenuous movements it has gone through - this process only kicks in when we sleep.
-These all important hours in bed can also be key to avoiding injuries…allowing tendons, muscles, bones and ligaments time to recover and avoid exercise stress related injuries.
-On average research suggests that adults should aim for seven to eight hours of sleep a night.
+These all important hours in bed can also be key to avoiding injuries…allowing tendons, muscles, bones and ligaments time to recover and avoid exercise stress- related injuries.
+On average, research suggests that adults should aim for seven to eight hours of sleep a night.
 Elite athletes are encouraged to sleep for eight to ten quality hours.